It’s more than just food!

 - Keep a stainless steel or glass water bottle with you throughout the day and sip consistently.

 - An electrolyte drink prior to bed can aid in the loss of sodium and potassium from alcohol consumption.
 Keep in mind we lose many of these minerals when exercising – to read more about electrolytes, head to Important Things to know about Electrolytes

 Move that Body

-Being a time of year that many of us are on holidays we have free time to catch up with friends, these catch-ups often are centered around food or alcohol.
+Being a time of year that many of us are on holiday we have free time to catch up with friends, these catch-ups often are centered around food or alcohol.
 Mix it up and arrange a few social dates around activities that involve movement, trail runs, beach walks, hiking, yoga classes, rock climbing centres or bike rides.
 These are all fun ways to meet with friends and give the lymphatic system a helping hand at detoxification.

 Detach from your phone and invest in those around you.
 Switch it off and enjoy the moments you are in rather than investing time in chasing the ultimate Insta moment.
 Forget showing social media how awesome your Christmas celebrations are and completely immerse yourself in the moment and just have an awesome time.